Meet the Editors

 Martin’s doctorate in educational psychology from the University of Colorado qualified him for the Clinical Psychologist license in California, for which he never applied.
 After reviewing the many often conflicting theories and therapies along with their often contradictory techniques, they realized the whole business of psychotherapy was a hoax and were alarmed to see it coming into the church.

-Click the button below to receive the March–April 2020 issue of PsychoHeresy Awareness Letter.
+Click the button below this letter to receive the May–June 2020 issue of PsychoHeresy Awareness Letter.

 Contending for the Faith,